Bolam v Friern Hospital Management Committee: Judgment

-McNair J at the first instance noted that expert witnesses had confirmed, much medical opinion was opposed to the use of relaxant drugs, and that manual restraints could sometimes increase the risk of fracture.
+Justice Sir William McNair (McNair J) who at the first instance noted that expert witnesses had confirmed, much medical opinion was opposed to the use of relaxant drugs, and that manual restraints could sometimes increase the risk of fracture.
 Moreover, it was the common practice of the profession to not warn patients of the risk of treatment (when it is small) unless they are asked.
 He held that what was common practice in a particular profession was highly relevant to the standard of care required.
 A person falls below the appropriate standard, and is negligent, if he fails to do what a reasonable person would in the circumstances.
 But when a person professes to have professional skills, as doctors do, the standard of care must be higher.
 "It is just a question of expression", said McNair J.

 "I myself would prefer to put it this way, that he is not guilty of negligence if he has acted in accordance with a practice accepted as proper by a responsible body of medical men skilled in that particular art.
 I do not think there is much difference in sense.
 It is just a different way of expressing the same thought.
 Putting it the other way round, a man is not negligent, if he is acting in accordance with such a practice, merely because there is a body of opinion who would take a contrary view.
 At the same time, that does not mean that a medical man can obstinately and pig-headedly carry on with some old technique if it has been proved to be contrary to what is really substantially the whole of informed medical opinion.
 Otherwise you might get men today saying:

 "I do not believe in anaesthetics.
 I do not believe in antiseptics.
 I am going to continue to do my surgery in the way it was done in the eighteenth century."
 That clearly would be wrong."

 In this case, the jury delivered a verdict in favour of the defendant hospital.
 Given the general medical opinions about what was acceptable electro-shock practice, they had not been negligent in the way they carried out the treatment.
 That passage is quoted very frequently, and has served as the basic rule for professional negligence over the last fifty years.